rexhinab/rexhinab/README.md

 ### Hi there 👋

+- 🤔 I’m looking for a postdoctoral position in industry (or academia...)
 - 🔭 I’m currently working on Semantic Parsing
-- 🌱 I’m currently learning my fifth language --> Portoguese
+- 🌱 I’m currently learning my fifth language --> Portuguese
-- 🤔 I’m looking for a postdoctoral position in industry (or academia...)
 - 💬 Ask me about GSRL, SPRING and XL-AMR 😄
 - 📫 How to reach me: blloshmi[at]di.uniroma1.it
 - 😄 Pronouns: she/her